 Studio Award entries can be submitted online using the link at right.
 You can also download the entry form and mail in all your materials.

-Winning projects will be announced in late summer and published in the November/December 2016 issue of Texas Architect magazine.
-Recipients will be honored during our 77th Annual Convention and Design Expo, to be held in San Antonio on November 3–5, 2016.
+Winning projects will be announced in late summer and published in the November/December 2017 issue of Texas Architect magazine.
+Recipients will be honored during our 78th Annual Convention and Design Expo, to be held in Austin on November 9–11, 2017.

-New This Year: TxA is accepting Studio Award entries on our website.
-Click on the button below to submit your entire entry online.
-Or, download the entry form and mail your materials to our office.
-Please note that both online and mailed entries must be received by 5:00 p.m. on Thursday, June 9.
+Click on the button below to submit your Studio Award entry online – OR – Download the entry form and mail your materials and payment to the TxA office.
+Please note that both online and mailed entries must be received by 5:00 p.m. on Thursday, June 8.

 Please complete the entry form in Google Chrome or Safari.
 Firefox and Internet Explorer are not recommended.